 Meghan had just returned from a two week immersive holiday throughout Eastern Europe.
 Also, the following Monday she was beginning a brand new job.
 So, it was an exciting time for my friend, and we had plenty to talk about over a shared half litre of red wine and a tasting platter of delicious dips and hors d’oeuvres.

 This was the Saturday just before Halloween, so it was a night that many would be in costumes and partying.
 There were people dressed up all over the place.
 It was fun to see.

-When we reached College Street she asked me if I’d ever been to the bar called “No one Writes to the Colonel”, that’s situated just west of Bathurst.
+When we reached College Street she asked me if I’d ever been to the bar called “No one Writes to the Colonel” (now closed permanently) that’s situated just west of Bathurst.
 I had not, so we decided to pop in and have another glass of wine.

 It was still early for the festivities at the bar when we were there but they were clearly getting ready for a good time.

 I really liked this place and look forward to a future visit.
 Meghan said she particularly likes their happy hour, so we plan to go for that sometime soon.

 After our drink we walked together until our paths diverged.

 I got this shot of an excellent sugar skull costume.
 She had done the make-up herself.